anvolkravt/presentation/transcript.md

 **Slide 6 Reasons**

-•	clean semantic markups
+*	clean semantic markups
-o	using grids doesn’t require enormous amount of extra wrappers o	content and layout are separated
+*	using grids doesn’t require enormous amount of extra wrappers
+*	content and layout are separated
-•	flexible and easy to change layouts
+*	flexible and easy to change layouts
-•	more complicated layouts as you can work with columns and rows simultaneously
+*	more complicated layouts as you can work with columns and rows simultaneously
-•	the current support is at 92.36% of the global website traffic Let’s see how it works.
+*	the current support is at 92.36% of the global website traffic

+Let’s see how it works.

 **Slide 7 Example**